 SAME (Specific Area Message Encoding) also known as the legacy EAS system.
 These analog voice messages are relayed from the source through State and Local Primary stations.
 All stations and cable operators are required to monitor a minimum of two sources.
 The sources are listed in the monitoring assignments file.

-PEP (Primary Entry Point) these stations are the designated entry point of Emergency Action Notification messages and messages from the President of the United States (P.O.T.U.S.)
+PEP (Primary Entry Point) these stations are the designated entry point of Emergency Action Notification messages and messages from the President of the United States (P.O.T.U.S.).

 SP-1 (State Primary) National and State level Primary stations.
 Has access to the PEP stations and back-up systems for national messages.
 They are the Entry Point for all State level emergencies.
-These stations use the SAME protocol
+These stations use the SAME protocol.

-LP-1 and LP-2 (Local Primaries) Stations and relay networks that deliver ocal level emergencies using both the SAME protocol.
+LP-1 and LP-2 (Local Primaries) Stations and relay networks that deliver local level emergencies using both the SAME protocol.
 Oregon State LP stations are listed in TAB 5, Outlines of Local Plans.

 L.R.N.
 (Local Relay Network) A radio or other communications system used to distribute sources of local operational area EAS information to stations and cable systems in specific operational areas.

-EAS Protocol (What constitutes an “Emergency) usually an EAS event is one where the public is in immediate threat to life health or property.
+EAS Protocol (What constitutes an “Emergency”) usually an EAS event is one where the public is in immediate threat to life health or property.
 Immediate is defined as within the next 15 minutes or Amber Alerts within the next three hours.

 7. Delivery Plan / Monitoring Assignments